 The Airedale Terrier is the largest breed within the terrier group.
 They are often called "the King of Terriers" and weigh about 40 to 70 pounds with males larger than females.
 On average, they live 10 to 13 years.
 Their bodies are muscular with a tail that stands up almost straight.
 The long head features a telltale beard and mustache.

 Like all terriers, Airedales are independent dogs that enjoy working and being with people but require training and socialization starting at puppyhood.
-They can be a challenging dog for the first-time dog owner because of their smart, active minds.
+They can be challenging dogs for first-time dog owners because of their smart, active minds.
 They can have a clownish personality and their exuberance can be entertaining, although it may also result in destructive behavior.

 Airedales can do well with other animals in their home if socialized properly, but they may not do well with other animals outside the household.
 They are affectionate and loving with their families and make excellent companions.

-Airedales are a high energy dog that were bred to work.
+Airedales are high-energy dogs that were bred to work.
 As such, they need a lot of daily exercise and mental stimulation.
 This makes them a great choice for dog sports enthusiasts who enjoy a smart, active dog that can perform well in a variety of situations.
 If you're a runner, Airedales make the perfect running companion and will keep up with your pace joyfully.

 Training should begin as soon as your Airedale puppy is old enough to attend puppy class.
 Socialization from a young age is important as adult Airedales can be less friendly around strangers if they have not had much positive experience with many people from an early age.